 Clear aligners are the best option for people who do not want to see the braces.
 You will go through a journey of various clear aligners that are made from a hard plastic.
 As time goes on you will change onto each aligner which will move your teeth more more into the end result.
 These retainers need to be worn around twenty two hours a day to be most effective in the process, they can be taken out when drinking or eating.
 These are a great option if you like to be able to eat whatever you like without the worry of getting anything stuck in them.
 Each retainer is customized to you and your teeth.

 The traditional braces are the classic train track design that you will see around with the wire strip along the teeth with a bracket glued onto each tooth to realign the teeth.
 The wire is a high quality that will not rust or snap that is a very effective part of the treatment.
 Some people avoid this type of brace due to them looking unattractive but newer designs are a lot smaller so they are not so heavy in the mouth.
 These can be worn by people of all ages.
-For the younger ages, it can be difficult to convince your child that this is a good process for them in the future, therefore this design allows them to choose coloured elastic bands so they can choose a colour each time they visit to make it more interesting.
+For the younger ages, it can be difficult to convince your child that this is a good process for them in the future, therefore this design allows them to choose colored elastic bands so they can choose a color each time they visit to make it more interesting.

 Clear correct vs traditional braces